ryanfb/google-fusion-tables-backup/README.md

 Usage:
 ------

 This uses the "Installed App" flow for Google OAuth 2.0.
 You can obtain an API key using [the Google API console](https://code.google.com/apis/console/): create a project, enable the Fusion Tables API for it, create a new "Installed application" OAuth client ID under Credentials, download the JSON into this script's directory and name it `client_secrets.json`.
-On first run, the flow should open a browser window to perform OAuth authorization.
-(Unfortunately this prevents 100% headless setup, but you can copy the resulting .google-oauth2.json credential file elsewhere.)
+On first run, the flow should prompt you to open a browser window to perform OAuth authorization.

 By default, the script will download all Fusion Tables associated with an account, taking an optional backup directory path (defaults to `backups`):